clemcrafts/wiserfunding/README.md

 http://localhost:8003/status
 ```

-## 3. Run the application with docher
+## 3. Run the application with docker

 Simply run: